 YP Chair Sally McMahon will be reviewing bylaws and policies for YP for updates, and she encourages using this program as a membership recruitment tool.
 Remember, the YP age parameters are 21-35.

-Winter Board of Directors and Public Policy Conference: February 23-25, 2018 at Best Western Plus Sutter House and Blue Prynt Restaurant, Sacramento
+Winter Board of Directors and Public Policy Conference: Please mark your calendars for February 23-25, 2018 at Best Western Plus Sutter House and Blue Prynt Restaurant, Sacramento

 There is renewed enthusiasm in the California Federation and we are practicing our theme of,